tompurl/scrugar/README.rst

         List all screen sessions

     sr [session_name]
-        Reattach to an existing session
+        Reattach to an existing session.
+If you don't provide a session name, then you will attach to the first session listed using the ``sls`` command.

     sk session_name
-        Kill a Screen session using the -9 switch and execute a "wipe"
+        Kill a Screen session using the -9 switch and then execute a "wipe"

     si
         List all of your available screen profile files